 You need the help of lawyers who will take the time to understand your needs and who will stand up to the insurance company.

-A head-on collision occurs when the front of one vehicle crashes into the front of another vehicle traveling in the opposite direction.
-Because both vehicles are frequently moving at high speeds, the injuries from head-on crashes tend to be more severe than what you see in other kinds of traffic accidents.
+A head on collision occurs when the front of one vehicle crashes into the front of another vehicle traveling in the opposite direction.
+Because both vehicles are frequently moving at high speeds, the injuries from head on collisions tend to be more severe than what you see in other kinds of car accidents.

-Drivers and passengers involved in head-on crashes are susceptible to serious injury because the force of impact is magnified.
+Drivers and passengers involved in head on collisions are susceptible to serious injury because the force of impact is magnified.
 The impact may compromise the passenger compartment of the vehicle, or the crash victims may hit their heads on the dashboard, steering wheel, steering column, or another hard surface.

 - Impaired driving — Drivers who drink alcohol, use illegal drugs, or aren’t careful with prescription medications can find themselves dangerously impaired while behind the wheel.
 These substances cause a range of effects on drivers, including impaired judgment, dulled reflexes, increased risk-taking behavior, and increased fatigue.